lovemevol/Long-Horizon-Paper/README.md

 ## 4. Using DRL training configurations

 `DRL_training_config` provides the exact paper-related hyperparameter and setting files.
+In the manuscript, Table 3 reports the core PPO hyperparameters, while this folder provides the full experiment-level settings.

 These scripts are intended for:
 - Method inspection.